 Marathon County Lake Quality

 Marathon County has 5 graded lakes — a thin enough sample that one or two stressed lakes can move the county average noticeably.
 Use the per-lake pages below for what actually matters.
-The county average is C — the middle of the rubric, with one or two lakes pulling the average up or down depending on year.
+The county-wide average grade is D — water quality issues are persistent across most of the monitored basins.
+2 lakes fall into the F bracket outright.

 Quick Answers for Marathon County